wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Dames: _Mocking_ Ooooooh... they LOOOOOVE Me!

-D1: Well you're no match for our Damely one-liners.
-Get her D2
+Florence: Well you're no match for our Damely one-liners.
+Get her Beatrice

-D2:
+Beatrice:

 OWBB: This is no good, our Jedi powers are strong, but we cannot compete with Panto-Power. _shouting down the aisle_ Courtney... we must play our trump card. _Loud fart sound, OWBB looks exasperated_ No Courtney... unleash the secret weapon. _Courtney has a massive ghetto-blaster on his shoulder, and presses Play.
 The Strictly theme tune blasts out, and The Dames are all suddenly distracted_

-D1: _looking down the aisle_ Is that Anton Du Beke?
+Florence: _looking down the aisle_ Is that Anton Du Beke?

-D2: Ooooh Strictly
+Beatrice: Ooooh Strictly

 _they all become entranced_
 _Ken and Dorothy waltz on and do a dance?
 Dames shout encouragement/critique, discuss the merits of the dance between themselves?
 At the end they all shout SEVEN!
 Maybe they one by one say their bit like the judges on Strictly?_

 Dorothy: I don't understand what all this trouble was in aid of.

-D1: We need Blue Eyeshadow, to keep us looking feminine.
+Florence: We need Blue Eyeshadow, to keep us looking feminine.

 Dorothy: But Blue Eyeshadow is SO last century.
 I'm a Tik Tok influencer, all the youngsters follow me, I've got my finger on the pulse of the make-up world, and I've got to tell you...
 It's all about orange these days!

-D2: Orange?
+Beatrice: Orange?

 D3: What's orange?

 D4: Orange?

-D1: We don't understand, what is this Orange of which you speak?
+Florence: We don't understand, what is this Orange of which you speak?

 Dorothy: I've got some here.
 It's completely organic, environmentally friendly, non-hypo-allergenic, easy to find on ALL the fashionable planets and... best of all... _dabbing it onto the Dames_ It looks fabulous!

-D1: Ooooh, that feels lovely.
+Florence: Ooooh, that feels lovely.
 Very calming.

-D2: Oooh, I see what you mean, I feel womanly, but without the catty-ness!
+Beatrice: Oooh, I see what you mean, I feel womanly, but without the catty-ness!

 D3: Oh, I agree.
 I feel very chilled out!